spiral/docs/core/container.md

 Sometimes you need more functionality that simple class injections.
 In this case you can use `Container` bindings to achieve your goals.

 ### Registering class Alias
-You can redefine any existed biniging or class by providing your own implementation:
+You can redefine any existed binding or class by providing your own implementation:
 ```php
 namespace Models;